KBDizzee/KTMVTour/docs/daily-log.md

 - I installed the pager view and added it for horizontal swiping, but I gotta rebuild my app for it to take effect.
 In the mean time, I'll just do some other things...

+- The horizontal swipe is working.
+Pager View is working successfully what's left is to add the dots to the screen.
+I'll probably just do that tomorrow though and then from there it's about adding comments to the peice of code.